gaining/Resetter/README.md

 # Status
-- version 1.1.3 adds support for Debian 9.2
+- Version 2.0.0 adds support for Linux Mint 18.3
 - policy kit is broken at the moment bec, using workaround with sudo for now.
 - The software is stable.
 Feedback will be greatly appreciated.
 - Working Project: Resetter-cli, a version of resetter that runs terminally due to be released this early November.